jonasbirkelof/jonasbirkelof.github.io/_posts/2022-03-22-host-a-minecraft-server.md

     pause
     ```
     {: file="/mc-server/start-server.bat" }
-6. Save the file as `start-server.bat` and delete the text file.
+6. Save the file as `start-server.bat` and delete the leftover text file.
-    > To make changes, rename it to `.txt`, make your changes, then save it as `.bat` again.
+    > To make changes, rename it to `.txt`, make your changes, then rename it back to `.bat`.
     {: .prompt-tip }
 7. Run `/mc-server/start-server.bat`.
 A couple of files will be generated in the server folder and the terminal will launch.
 The installation will intentionally abort after a little whileand prompt you to accept the EULA.
 8. Close the terminal by typing `stop` and hit Enter.
 9. Open the file `/mc-server/eula.txt` and change `eula=false` to `eula=true`.
-This will accept the EULA.
+This action will accept the EULA.
 Save and close the file.
 10. Run `/mc-server/start-server.bat` again to generate the remaining files.
 The terminal will say `Done` when it is finished.

 The server is now running.
 Proceed to make some settings by following the steps below.